 The University of Notre Dame's John J. Reilly Center for Science, Technology, and Values brings the sciences and humanities together to explore the nature and impact of science, technology, and medicine.
-Through our education and degree programs, we inspire student reflection on connections between and across disciplines.
-Our academic community is dedicated to examining science, technology, and medicine through the lens of the liberal arts and in the service of human dignity and the common good.
+Through our programs, we inspire reflection on the connections between and across disciplines.
+Our academic community is dedicated to examining science, technology, and medicine through the lens of the liberal arts to preserve human dignity and support the common good.

 Since then, the Center has founded a graduate program in the History and Philosophy of Science, and a graduate certificate in environment and society (GLOBES), which was developed in 2005 with the support of a National Science Foundation grant.

-Now the Center is preparing to launch a new program in Health, Humanities, and Society, with the generous support of Joan Storozynski Coogan.
+The Center launched a new program in Health, Humanities, and Society, in 2021 with the generous support of Joan Storozynski Coogan.